-Drain off any water that may have accumulated in the bottom of
+Drain off any water that may have accumulated in the bottom of the tank.

-Using a 1-1/4" short nipple, install the SRV125 Starter Relay Valve on the end of the receiver tank as shown in the piping diagram.
+4. Using a 1-1/4" short nipple, install the SRV125 Starter Relay Valve on the end of the receiver tank as shown in the piping diagram.

-Make certain the connection is made to the inlet side of the Relay Valve indicated by the word "IN"; cast on the valve body.
+Make certain the connection is made to the inlet side of the Relay Valve indicated by the word "IN": cast on the valve body.

 - 5. For air installations, install the Starter Control Valve (SMB-618) on the dash panel (for vehicular installations) or some other appropriate panel (for stationary installations).
 An optional control circuit, utilizing an electric solenoid control valve and a panel mounted switch, is also available.
-Mount the 12V Solenoid Valve (150BMP-1051B) securely and, preferably, in a vertical position away from any concentration of heat, vibration or contamination.
+Mount the 12V Solenoid Valve (150BMP-1051B), or appropriate voltage solenoid, securely and, preferably, in a vertical position away from any concentration of heat, vibration or contamination.
 Connect the leads to the operator's starting switch, which should be located on the dashboard or control panel. - Attach Starter Instruction Label (TA-STR-100) to control panel adjacent to the Starter Control Valve. - Mount the Air Pressure Gauge (150BMP-1064) on or adjacent to the control panel.
-It should be located where it is readily visible to the operator. - Connect the Starter Control Valve to the Relay Valve with 1/4" hose.
-Install a tee in this line with a short feeder hose to the Pressure Gauge.
+It should be located where it is readily visible to the operator.